spacetelescope/slitlessutils/docs/simulation.rst

 The simulations provided by ``slitlessutils`` make several simplifying assumptions that will be reevaluated in future releases.
 In order of relative importance of their adverse effect on the expected :term:`signal-to-noise` (S/N), these are:

 * The sky background is assumed to be a single value, however as discussed in :doc:`the master sky <background>` belies this assumption.
-Employing a realistic :term:`master-sky image` with a scale factor (:math:`\alpha`) is simply modifying :ref:`<sneqns>` to have :math:`B\rightarrow \alpha\,B_{x,y}`.
+Employing a realistic :term:`master-sky image` with a scale factor (:math:`\alpha`) is simply modifying :numref:`<eq:1>` to have :math:`B\rightarrow \alpha\,B_{x,y}`.
 This assumption will give the illusion of a constant S/N over the detector, but the deviations from constant will depend on the how adopted level compares to the (large-scale) variations in the :term:`master-sky image`.
 Therefore this may introduce small systematic biases based on the position of the sources.

 * The DQA is assumed to have no bad pixels flagged, which effectively *overestimates* the number of valid science pixels and perhaps slightly the S/N.